 If these are not met, we may not be able to proceed, unless you are prepared to adjust your investment aims and/or accept a higher degree of risk to achieve these aims.

-It is vital that you and your adviser fully explore and consider the different aspects of risk to ensure they recommend the best way forward for you.
+It is vital that we fully explore and consider the different aspects of risk to ensure we recommend the best way forward for you.
 To help you in this process, please carefully consider these questions: